OYL02/helix4262/README.md

 ## Team helix4262
 ModNet: Developed by Lim Hui Xuan, Lim Tze Xin, Ong Yi Lin and Wang Yiling

+## Project Description
+This project aims to leverage on computational methods to develop and train a machine learning model capable of detecting and predicting m6A methylation sites across various datasets from different cancer cell lines.
+By improving the accuracy and efficiency of m6A site detection, this model can potentially enhance early cancer detection, ultimately contributing to a reduction in cancer-related mortality.
+The final model is ModNet with neural network architecture.

 ## Table of Contents
 - Folder Structure
 - Software Requirements